 Figure 11.
-First generation of syntax elements in a typical message
+First generation of syntax elements in a typical message stored.

-These elements at the first generation are often referred to as "folders", in which syntax elements that represent message headers and message content data are stored.
 In this example, the first child of root is the Properties folder.
 (For more information about standard properties, see MQSeries Integrator Using the Control Center.)
-The next sibling of Properties is the folder for the MQMD of the incoming
+The next sibling of Properties is the folder for the MQMD of the incoming MQSeries messages.

-MQSeries messages.
 The next sibling is the folder for the MQRFH2 header.
 Finally, there is the folder that represents the message content, which (in this example) is an XML message.